SidRoberts/centum-project/README.md

 ## 📄 License

-Whilst the [Centum framework is licensed under the MIT License](https://github.com/SidRoberts/centum-project/blob/development/LICENSE.md), **this skeleton project is released under the Unlicense license**.
+Whilst the [Centum framework is licensed under the MIT License](https://github.com/SidRoberts/centum-project/blob/main/LICENSE), **this skeleton project is released under the Unlicense license**.

-See [LICENSE.md](LICENSE.md) for more details.
+See [LICENSE](LICENSE) for more details.